 Alas, while we ask candidates for the presidency to disclose their medical histories, we have no mechanism to evaluate their past and present mental health.
 Should we?

 Do you think the mental health of potential presidential candidates is important?
-Weigh in by clicking on Comments.
+Weigh in by commenting on this post.

-- For tips on overcoming regular psychological problems of the sort we (and every presidential candidate) experience, check out Emotional First Aid: Healing Rejection, Guilt, Failure and Other Everyday Hurts (Plume, 2014).
+For tips on overcoming regular psychological problems of the sort we (and every presidential candidate) experience, check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts.